 Pupils will receive one piece of homework each week of approximately 20 minutes.
-This will usually be revision for a vocabulary test, a simple consolidation exercise, or dedicated time using one of the language learning websites.
+This will usually be revision, a simple consolidation exercise, or dedicated time using one of the language learning websites.

-Copies of textbooks are kept in classrooms and may be used as a resource.
-The school will provide each pupil with an exercise book which they are expected to keep neat and tidy and bring to all lessons.
-They should bring their Chromebook to every lesson along with the usual stationery, including scissors, glue and colouring pencils.
+Pupils will be provided with an exercise book which they are expected to keep neat and tidy and bring to all lessons.
+They should bring their Chromebook to every lesson along with the usual stationery.
+Google Classroom will be used to organise lessons, homework and revision materials.